Venom (1981 film): Plot

 Bulloch discovers a secret entrance through the cellar, and he and two other officers try to enter.
-Dr. Stowe suggests turning off the central heating source, as this would send the black mamba into a coma.
+Stowe suggests turning off the central heating source, as this would send the black mamba into a coma.
 Dave and Howard climb into the cellar at the same time Bulloch and the officers enter.
 Bulloch shoots and injures Dave, and the black mamba attacks, forcing Bulloch and the officers to flee while Howard flees from the cellar and back onto the first floor.
 Dave is unable to escape and is killed by the black mamba.

-Müller gives Bulloch a severed finger, which he falsely claims belongs to Dr. Stowe.
+Müller gives Bulloch a severed finger, which he falsely claims belongs to Stowe.
 Unable to enter the cellar with the black mamba inside, Bulloch gives in to Müller's demands and brings him his getaway car, which was previously confiscated.
-Bulloch demands to see the hostages, and Müller forces Dr. Stowe onto a balcony, forcing her to tell Bulloch Howard and Philip are fine.
+Bulloch demands to see the hostages, and Müller forces Stowe onto a balcony, forcing her to tell Bulloch that Howard and Philip are fine.
 Philip and Howard notice the black mamba and allow it to attack Müller, who stumbles onto the balcony while grappling with the snake.
-Howard pulls Dr. Stowe out of the line of fire, and police snipers proceed to shoot Müller and the snake multiple times, and Müller and the black mamba tumble off the balcony.
+Howard pulls Stowe out of the line of fire, and police snipers proceed to shoot Müller and the snake multiple times, and Müller and the black mamba tumble off the balcony.
 The hostages are rescued and Ruth embraces Philip.
 The final shot of the film reveals that the black mamba had laid an egg in the vents, which hatches and slithers off.